ncatlab/nlab-content/pages/9/8/0/0/89/content.md

 1. The ring $S$ is isomorphic to the endomorphism ring of a [[generator]] in the category of left (or right) $R$-modules.

-An important weakening of the Morita equivalence is [[Morita context]] (in older literature sometimes called prequivalence).
+An important weakening of the Morita equivalence is [[Morita context]] (in older literature sometimes called pre-equivalence).

 ## Definitions

 ### In algebra

-Two rings are **Morita equivalent** if the equivalent statements in Morita theorem above are true.
+Two rings are **Morita equivalent** if the equivalent statements in the Morita theorem above are true.
 A **Morita equivalence** is a weakly invertible 1-cell in the bicategory $\mathrm{Rng}$ of rings, bimodules and morphisms of bimodules.

 A theorem in ring theory says that the [[center]] of a ring is isomorphic to the center of its category of modules and that Morita equivalent rings have isomorphic centers.
 Especially, two _commutative_ rings are Morita equivalent precisely when they are isomorphic!